dxwc/vidlist/README.md

 **Want to start with my recommended list of channels ?**

 1. Save [this file](https://raw.githubusercontent.com/dxwc/subscribe/files/subscriptions.json) somewhere on your computer.
-2. Run: `vl --import /location/to/subscriptions.json`
+2. Run: `vl --import <location name of the downloaded file>`

 # Features

 + Fast
 + Doesn't need any google account/API key
 + Latest videos are always on top
-+ Everything kept locally and nothing runs in the background
++ Processing and data are kept locally and nothing runs in the background
-+ Generated HTML file contains no Javascript
++ Generated HTML file contains no javascript or fancy css
 + Basic validation and XSS protection are in place
 + It is easy to see where in the `index.js` to edit to change CSS to one's liking
 + Tile hover shows channel name, title hover shows video description